StanilDimitrov/ManagerLogbook/README.md

 System administrators can manage the accounts of managers and feedback moderators.
 They are able to initialize new Logbooks and Categories/Tags for them.

-#### Technologies
+#### Technologies and other important information

-The General technologies used in the developing the SmartDormitoryApp are these:
+The General technologies used in the developing the ManagerLogbook are these:
-  - ASP.NET Core
+  - ASP.NET Core 2.2
-  - ASP.NET Identity System
+  - ASP.NET Identity System with admin, manager and moderator area
-  - Entity Framework Core
+  - Entity Framework Core 2.2 to access database (used Code First approach)
+  - Microsoft SQL Server for data storage and Entity
   - Razor for all of the apps pages
   - AJAX for dynamic representation
   - Bootstrap 4
-  - Framework Code First approach for data access.
-Microsoft SQL Server for data storage and Entity
+  - Used caching for XX data
+  - Created server-side paging and sorting for Notes of Managers???
+  - Integration of application with a Continuous Integration server of Azure
+  - Used GitHub advantages to work with branches durring development ot features
   - XX % Unit test code coverage of the business logic

+#### Features
+ManagerLogbook has following functionalities:
+  - Login/Register functionalities

 #### Database Diagram